secondsun/aerogear-sync-server/README.md

     mvn test

-To run the integration test (requires a running CouchDB)
+To run the integration tests (requires a running CouchDB)

-    mvn test -Pcouchdb
+    mvn test -Pitests